RossVertizan/vitaq-mocha/README.md

 ## Installation

-This is one of a number of packages that are required to integrate WebdriverIO with Mocha and Vitaq and is installed as a dependency of the wdio-vitaqai-mocha-framework package.
+This is one of a number of packages that are required to integrate WebdriverIO with Mocha and Vitaq and is installed as a dependency of the wdio-vitaqai-service package.
 See the installation instructions for that package.

 If you just want to do an incremental upgrade of this package, then it can be done with npm: